 In addition to the medicines mentioned above, another new treatment option combining ombitasvir, paritaprevir and ritonavir co-packaged with dasabuvir (Viekira Pak) will be considered by the expert panel in July 2015 for treatment of hepatitis C genotype 1 and the outcome will be known in late August 2015.

 Hepatitis Australia will post updates of any progress towards PBS listing as they are announced, so keep an eye on our website for further information www.hepatitisaustralia.com.

 Don’t put your health at risk by waiting too long

 It’s easy to understand why you might prefer to wait for interferon-free treatments to become available.
 However, by waiting, you could be putting your health at risk.

 If you’re 40 years of age or over, you’re likely to experience an accelerated rate of liver damage which increases your risk of developing cirrhosis, liver cancer or liver failure.
 This is called the ‘Liver Danger Zone’.
-You can find out more about the 'Liver Danger Zone' here >

 You should also bear in mind that symptoms of liver disease may not be felt until the liver is significantly scarred.

 Please don’t put your health at risk by waiting too long for treatment.
 Make an appointment with your doctor to have a liver health assessment and treatment discussion with your doctor at least once a year.